muxyz/website/index.md

 <br>
 <div id="abstract">
 Mu is a new community app platform built to address many of the problems we face with the web today.
-The internet has become an addictive and explotative walled garden because of the app ecosystem and tech incumbent profit motivations.
+The internet has become an addictive and exploitative walled garden because of the app ecosystem and tech incumbent profit motivations.

 <p>Open source was meant to solve these issues but